eighty20results/e20r-sequences/README.md

 * Didn't always allow administrators to see posts in sequence
 * Correctly sanitize date values as delays
 * Re-enable the wipe functionality when changing the type of sequence from day # based to date based (or vice versa)

+###3.0-beta-5

+* Fix error handling in add post to sequence operation
+* Add class function to configure & time out error message in /wp-admin/
+* Fix $_POST variables in add_entry()
+* Clean up error & success functions for jQuery.ajax() call in add_entry()
+* Handle error messages returned from back-end
+* Correct warning for (future) Google Analytics ID variable in configuration
+* Rename (make consistent) filter for the type of posts that can be managed by this plugin
+* is_present() will loop through the $this->posts array looking for the post_id & delay value specified.
+Returns false if not found & the array key value if found.
+* Ensure the error <div> is present in the sequence metabox
+* Remove 'draft' as a valide default post status to list.
+* Clean up variable names in $_POST for the add operation
+* Return error message/warning to back-end if post_id/delay combination is present in system.
+* Refactor add_post_callback()